aws-amplify/amplify-cli/packages/amplify-velocity-template/README.md

 Directives supports have `set`, `foreach`, `if|else|elseif`, `macro`, `break`, `stop`, `return`.

-Some othe directive `evaluate`, `define`, `parse`, do not supported default, but You can realize by context or macros, for example [parse](https://github.com/shepherdwind/velocity.js/blob/master/tests/compile.js#L627)
+Some other directives such as `evaluate`, `define`, `parse` are not supported by default, but they can be used via context or macros, for example [parse](https://github.com/shepherdwind/velocity.js/blob/master/tests/compile.js#L627)

 ## Questions